greenelab/deep-review/sections/05_treat.md

 algorithm with operations in a neural network, producing a real-valued feature vector instead of a bit vector.
 Other approaches offer trainable networks that can in theory learn chemical feature representations that are optimized for a particular prediction task.
-Lusci et al. adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node [@tag:Lusci2013_rnn].
+Lusci et al. [@tag:Lusci2013_rnn] adapted recursive neural networks for directed acyclic graphs for undirected molecular graphs by creating an ensemble of directed graphs in which one atom is selected as the root node.
 A single feature vector is obtained by summing over all feature vectors for all directed graphs in the ensemble.
 Graph convolutions on undirected molecular graphs have eliminated the need to enumerate artificial directed graphs, learning feature vectors for atoms that are a function of the